bk/pdc/README.md

 ## Automatically preprocessing source files

 It is possible to tell `pdc` to run the markdown files through a preprocessor before converting them.
 In order to do this, you set the key `preprocess-command` in your settings, either at the top level or for a specific format.
-In the main, however, you would wish to turn this on globally for all output formats, since it relates to the source files.
-On the other hand, `preprocess-args` would often be different for different outputs, since you would commonly wish to include or exclude specific sections of your document based on the output format.
+Generally speaking, you would wish to turn this on globally for all output formats, since it relates to the markdown source itself.
+However, `preprocess-args` might often be different for different outputs, since you would commonly wish to include or exclude specific sections of your document based on the output format.

 The command specified in `preprocess-command` must read from standard input and write to standard output.